 Cape May, New Jersey!

-After residing in Los Angeles for several years, Robert Arthur moved to Cape May, New Jersey in 1962 where he lived until his death in 1969.
+After residing in Los Angeles for several years, Robert Arthur moved to Philadelphia, Pennsylvania in 1962 and then to Cape May, New Jersey in 1963 where he lived until his death in 1969.
 Cape May, located at the southern-most point of New Jersey, holds the distinction of being the oldest seashore resort in the U.S. and one of the most unique with it's rich history and prodigious Victorian architecture.
 The picture postcard shown above is dated 1964 and shows a view of Cape May looking west along Beach Drive.
 Is that Robert Arthur I see strolling the beachfront contemplating his next Three Investigators mystery?

-In Cape May, Robert Arthur lived with his great aunt, Margaret Fischer Arthur, at 309 Franklin Street and this is where he wrote all ten of his Three Investigators stories.
-Robert Arthur used this actual street address in The Mystery of the Screaming Clock as explained by Elizabeth Arthur in her Three Investigators Headquarters website.
+In Cape May, Robert Arthur lived with his great aunt, Margaret Fischer Arthur, first at 719 Columbia Avenue and then moving to 309 Franklin Street in November 1964.
+Robert Arthur used this latter street address in The Mystery of the Screaming Clock as explained by Elizabeth Arthur in her Three Investigators Headquarters website.
 In her youth, Elizabeth traveled to Cape May frequently to visit her father and she acted as his "child consultant" on the series.

 In August, 2002, I had the opportunity to visit Cape May for a day.
 It was an amazing experience to stand in front of 309 Franklin Street and to walk the streets of the neighborhood in which Robert Arthur lived.
 It was almost too easy to imagine him bouncing down the steps of the house, waving a cheery hello to the neighbors on their porch and briskly walking the two blocks to the post office to send off his latest manuscript to New York.
 Steven Bauer, Elizabeth Arthur's husband, told me before I visited that I wouldn't find Rocky Beach in Cape May.
 This was true.
 August in Cape May is the height of the tourist season and the whole town and it's beaches were packed with people.
 However, as I strolled the area, I was able to pick out little things which might have given Mr. Arthur inspiration.
 Things like the thick, lush, floral vegetation surrounding many of the houses; old flagstone sidewalks and pathways; much of the architecture; the friendly, neighborliness of the locals; the size of the town and it's beaches; decrepit old mansions and large forlorn houses (this may have been true in the 1960's but in the last 30 years since being declared a National Historic District, massive restoration and preservation has taken place throughout Cape May).
 None of this is conclusive, of course, but one is bound to try and find something.